ricardonadao/ricardonadao.github.io/_posts/2020-06-14-nsxt-attach-dhcp-relay-service-port-mgmt-api.md

 I spent some time figuring it out and troubleshooting this issue.

-In summary the _DHCP Client_ never receives the _DHCP Offer packet_, since the packet is blocked by the default security policies between the _Service Port_ and the _DHCP Client_.
+In summary the _DHCP Client_ never receives the _DHCP Offer packet_, since the packet is blocked by the default security policies between the _Service Interface_ and the _DHCP Client_.

 With the new _Security Segment Profile_ with the _DHCP Server Block_ disabled all works as expected.
 {% endcapture %}